-4.1.2 Efficiency tests by individual firms
+4.1.2 Firm-level efficiency tests

 Table 4 reports estimates for MRS orthogonality and W88 variance-bound tests.
-We consider different assumptions concerning the sample period.
-As our entire sample includes the 2008-2009 credit crisis, our empirical results might be driven by this specific period of high corporate leverage, intense stock market volatility, and turmoil in credit markets.
-Therefore, we repeat our efficiency tests on two distinct sub-sample periods to address this concern: the financial crisis (2008:01-2009:12) and the post-crisis period (2010:01-2020:12).
-We sort firms into quintile portfolios based on the average firm leverage over the considered sample period.
-Summary statistics by leverage quintiles are reported for the three sample periods.
-As expected, the (unreported) average CDS spread increases across quintiles.
-On the other hand, the average dividend yield across quintiles remains close to its whole sample mean of 2.47%, except for the two highest quintiles Q_4 - Q_5 during the credit crisis (2008-2009).
+Panels A through C report results for individual firms on different sub-periods.
+Since our sample includes the 2008-2009 credit crisis, our empirical results might be driven by this specific period of high corporate leverage, intense stock market volatility, and turmoil in credit markets.
+Therefore, we repeat our efficiency tests on two distinct sub-sample periods to address this concern: the financial crisis (2008:01-2009:12, Panel B) and the post-crisis period (2010:01-2020:12, Panel C).
+We sort firms into quintile portfolios for each sub-period based on the average firm leverage over the considered sample period.
+Panel D reports results for the entire sample (2008-2020) using firm-years instead of individual firms.

-We implement the MRS orthogonality test with an equity risk premium $\mathfrak{p}=5\%$ over the long-term U.S. Treasury rate.
-This assumption seems reasonable for the U.S. stock market
+&lt;sup>16We implement the MRS orthogonality test with an equity risk premium $\mathfrak{p} = 5\%$ over the long-term U.S. Treasury rate.
+This assumption seems reasonable for the U.S. stock market for the period 2008-2020.